image-builders/kafka/README.md

 * starts a single Kafka message broker (including zookeeper)
 * runs with minimal memory requirements (even [aws micro instances](https://aws.amazon.com/ec2/instance-types/t3/) can host it)

+Use cases:

-Use cases: if you are a developer and want to experiment with a messaging platform/kafka broker in no time, or if you are a startup and want to run [Kafka on AWS without breaking the bank](https://medium.com/investing-in-tech/cost-effective-kafka-on-aws-6c02f9b0d7de) (which inspired the creation of this image.)
+* if you are a developer and want to experiment with a messaging platform/kafka broker in no time,
+* or if you are a startup and want to run [Kafka on AWS without breaking the bank](https://medium.com/investing-in-tech/cost-effective-kafka-on-aws-6c02f9b0d7de).

 # How to use this image